IBM/SalesEnablement-PowerVS-L3/docs/Part 1/01 Introduction.md

 !!! important
     The focus of the demonstration is on the Infrastructure as a Service capability of PowerVS and not on the operating systems supported by the offering: AIX, IBM i, and Linux.

-In Part 2, learn about PowerVS service instances and how they are provisioned.
+In Part 2, learn about PowerVS **services** and how they are provisioned.